2302660/2302660/README.md

 # Hi, I'm Ziyang

 I have foundation in machine learning, deep learning, data visualization, and large language models.
-With a hands-on approach to problem-solving, I have led and contributed to real-world applications spanning content moderation, emotion recognition, and data engineering & Visualisation .
+With a hands-on approach to problem-solving, I have led and contributed to projects spanning content moderation, emotion recognition, and data engineering & Visualisation .

-My interests lie in the intersection of Artificial Intelligence and Data Engineering, turning complex datasets into actionable insights and deploying intelligent systems at scale.
+My interests lie in the intersection of Artificial Intelligence and Data Engineering, turning complex datasets into actionable insights.